Domain-based user embedding for competing events on social media: Related Work

 \subsection{Content Embedding}

+Along with network embedding, content and/or text features are often used to generate user embeddings.
+We also tested such models by comparing them with our proposed model, described later.
+BERT, a well-known natural language processing algorithm, was introduced by \cite{1810.04805} as a pretrained language model (LM).
+It uses a transformer architecture~\cite{1706.03762} trained for both a masked LM and a next-sentence prediction task.
+A masked LM predicts randomly masked words following conditioning on both their left and right contexts.
+The attention mechanism in the transformer, based on an encoder-decoder structure, enables BERT to analyze each word in a sentence in relation to all other words.

+This mechanism underlies a key distinction between BERT and Word2vec: BERT supports polysemy disambiguation, allowing it to generate different vectors for a single word depending on context.
+In contrast, Word2vec assigns a fixed vector to each word, regardless of context, by retrieving it from a lookup table.
+BERT inherits this context-sensitivity from ELMo~\cite{1802.05365}, which uses a bidirectional LSTM to compute dynamic embeddings based on the entire sentence.

-In addition to network features, text features may be important for generating user embedding.
-We tested this idea by comparing it to our model.
-In this study, we chose a variant of Transformer~\citep{1706.03762} called Longformer as the major component of the baseline model~\citep{beltagy2020longformer} (trained from RoBERTa \citep{1907.11692} weights).
-Longformer has maximum position embeddings of up to 4096 tokens.
-The advantage makes Longformer as the basic model in the study, which allows us to model all retweeted Web articles at once.
-It can collect signals from an adjacent post via a sliding window-based attention mechanism, and because of the stacked layers, it has a broad receptive field, similar to stacked CNNs \citep{wu2019pay}.
-Longformer uses a combination of a sliding window (local) attention and global attention.
-The global attention is set on a few pre-selected input locations.
-According to \citep{beltagy2020longformer}, we make the global attention operation symmetric, which means that a token with global attention attends to all tokens in the sequence, and all tokens in the sequence attend to it.
-This special attention mechanism reduces the computational complexity, while keeping high attention performance.
+However, BERT is limited to sequences of up to 512 tokens, which may not suffice for longer texts such as news articles.
+To overcome this, we adopted Longformer~\cite{beltagy2020longformer}, a transformer variant based on RoBERTa~\cite{1907.11692}, as the primary component of our benchmark model.
+Longformer supports inputs of up to 4,096 tokens, enabling us to process entire retweeted articles in a single pass.
+It employs a sliding window-based attention mechanism for local context and supplements this with global attention applied to selected input tokens.
+Due to its stacked layers, Longformer achieves a broad receptive field, similar to that of stacked convolutional neural networks (CNNs)\cite{wu2019pay}.
+Following\cite{beltagy2020longformer}, we configured the global attention to be symmetric: tokens with global attention attend to all other tokens in the sequence, and all tokens attend to them.
+This hybrid attention mechanism reduces computational complexity while maintaining high attention performance.